Energy Resilience Readiness Exercises (ERRE) and Black Start Exercise (BSE): What You Need to Know

 Q: Will CDCs/CYS facilities be open?

-Q: What MWR facilities will be open?
+Q: Which MWR facilities will be impacted during the BSE in July?

 Dining Facilities